ropensci/roweb3/content/blog/2026-04-09-treesitter/index.md

 The real reason why the audience applauded Davis Vaughan is that he explained how the R grammar for tree-sitter had been [deployed to GitHub](https://github.com/orgs/community/discussions/120397) so that we get almost as good browsing experience browsing R code on GitHub than browsing, say, JS code.
 If we search for a function name in a repository for instance, its definition will be indicated in the search results.
 See [Davis' slides](https://www.youtube.com/watch?v=Gm0ikRBAfwc).

 Also very useful is the use of tree-sitter by [Ark](https://github.com/posit-dev/ark), the R kernel [used in the Positron IDE](https://lionel-.github.io/slidedecks/2024-07-11-ark/#/language-server-protocol-1).
-Tree-sitter, with its R grammar, is how in Positron you get autocompletion, help on hover, etc. This use case of tree-sitter is also featured in [Davis' slides](https://www.youtube.com/watch?v=Gm0ikRBAfwc).
+Ark is how in Positron you get autocompletion, help on hover, etc. This use case of tree-sitter is also featured in [Davis' slides](https://www.youtube.com/watch?v=Gm0ikRBAfwc).
 See also Lionel Henry's and Davis Vaughan's talk about Ark at [posit conf 2024](https://youtu.be/8uRcB34Hhsw?si=UeWqIi9PtEOWqRsp&t=2109), especially the part about [code assistance](https://youtu.be/8uRcB34Hhsw?si=GBqntC6tW7D2WhBN&t=2455).

 Other development environments such as [Emacs](https://lists.gnu.org/archive/html/emacs-devel/2022-11/msg01443.html) have support for tree-sitter.